Benjamin Moore Lenox Tan HC-44: Undertones & Real Home Use

 Sherwin Williams Basket Beige with gorgeous dark wood trim

-As for Nomadic Desert, it’s a nice alternative to Lenox Tan if you need a slightly more noticeable change in undertones.
+As for Nomadic Desert, it’s a nice alternative if you need a slightly more noticeable change in undertones.
 Compared to Lenox Tan, Nomadic Desert has a softer, gentler, slightly duskier look.
 You might even find it looking a wee wink pink (in comparison).
 As for depth, it’s lighter than Lenox Tan with its LRV of 46, making it a more moderate light-medium neutral.

 Sherwin Williams Nomadic Desert